Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Introduction and main results

-To the best of our knowledge, recent literature on the subject was mostly focused on the very special case -- so-called orthodiagonal tilings -- which appears when Tutte's embeddings of a graph and of its dual form non-self-intersecting quads.
-In this setup, the convergence to usual harmonic functions (that is, solutions of the equation~$-\Delta h=0$, which corresponds to the quadratic potential~$\varphi(w)=\frac12|w|^2$ in~\eqref{eq:def_of_Ll}) under no regularity assumptions on the graphs was obtained in~\cite{gurel-gurevich-jerison-nachmias}; see also references therein and \cite{binder2024orthodiagonal,bou2024random}.
-However, this passage from Tutte's embeddings to orthodiagonal ones is quite restrictive.
-In particular, it generally does \emph{not} work if one starts with a given harmonic embedding~$\Gamma_\delta$ and then superimposes $\Gamma_\delta$ with the harmonic embedding~$\Gamma^*_\delta$ of the dual graph.
-(Even if edges of~$\Gamma^*_\delta$ `stay close' to the corresponding edges of~$\Gamma_\delta$, the quads formed by them typically self-intersect.)
-In this paper we aim to provide a much more general framework that can be applied to the study of 2d lattice models on irregular weighted graphs \emph{given in advance} and harmonically embedded into the plane, which avoids this constraint and also does not require that the potential~$\varphi$ is quadratic.
+In this paper we apply the aforementioned framework to study discrete harmonic functions on Tutte embeddings.
+To the best of our knowledge, recent literature on the subject was mostly focused on the very special case -- so-called \emph{orthodiagonal tilings} -- which appear when the Tutte embeddings of a graph and of its dual form non-self-intersecting quads.
+In this setup, the convergence to usual harmonic functions (that is, solutions of the Laplace equation $\Delta h = 0$) under no regularity assumptions on the tilings was proven in~\cite{gurel-gurevich-jerison-nachmias}.
+A similar result in higher dimensions was obtained in~\cite{bou2024random} under a mild regularity assumption; see also references therein and~\cite{binder2024orthodiagonal}.
+While it is sometimes argued that orthodiagonal tilings may be the right setup to study the universality of lattice models via discrete complex analysis tools, the passage from Tutte embeddings to orthodiagonal tilings is rather restrictive: each weighted planar graph admits the former but not necessarily the latter.
+This calls for a theory that allows to prove similar convergence results on generic Tutte embeddings.